martinjc/martinjc.com/src/teaching/index.md

 I am currently an external examiner for Exeter University, for their MSc Computer Science, MSc Computer Science with Business, MSc Data Science, and MSc Data Science with Business.

+I am a member of the Governing body of two local primary schools.
+For one of these Schools I serve as the Curriculum Development Governor, working with pupils and staff on the implementation of the Curriculum for Wales 2022.

 ## Autumn Semester